sagemath/trac_to_gh/Issue 7256.md

 # Issue 7256: reset() needs to be improved

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7256

 Original creator: mhampton